- Newly Diagnosed

 What is Autism?
 What are its common traits?

-Autism is a devastating neurological and biological disorder that typically affects children between the ages in 18 months to five years of age.
-Autism currently affects 1 in every 88 children today.
-It is estimated there are over 1 million people in the United States alone with autism.
+Autism is a devastating neurological and biological disorder that typically presents in children between the ages in 18 months to five years of age.
+Autism currently affects 1 in every 68 children today.
+It is estimated there are over 3 million people in the United States alone with autism.
 Autism affects each individual differently and at different levels of severity.
 Some people with autism are severely affected, cannot speak, require constant one-on-one care, and are never able to live independently.
 While others who have less severe symptoms, can communicate, and eventually acquire the necessary skills to live on their own.

 Typically, autism affects individuals in five key areas: